 The College is committed to ensuring that students have a planned careers programme to enable them to make informed choices about their individual careers aspirations.

-As an organisation, there is a team approach to planning and running our careers programme; this is coordinated by the College Careers Leader who is supported by the Senior Leadership Team and Governors.
+As an organisation, there is a team approach to planning and running our careers programme; this is coordinated by the College Careers Leader who is supported by the Senior Leadership Team.